-PrimeVigilance uses a validated ARISg™ safety database – the Industry standard – and our employees have been processing Individual Case Safety Reports (ICSRs) and drug safety data for many years.
+PrimeVigilance uses ArisGlobal LifeSphere Safety MultiVigilance™ and Argus Oracle Health Sciences leading safety databases.
+With 10 years dedicated to providing pharmacovigilance services, our employees have been processing Individual Case Safety Reports (ICSRs) and drug safety data for many years.
 Our system server is secure, with appropriate back-up and disaster recovery programmes in place.

 We offer a cost-effective solution for managing your legacy safety data as well as taking care of your company’s future needs for processing ICSRs.
 Our experienced pharmacovigilance physicians are involved in reviewing MedDRA coding and in themedical assessment of all cases.
 We carry out full quality control on each report.